robe2/pgrouting/doc/utilities/pgr_findCloseEdges.rst

 Columns ``edge_id``, ``fraction``, ``side`` and ``geom`` are returned with values.

-``geom`` contains the original point geometry to assist on deterpartialing to which point geometry the row belongs to.
+``geom`` contains the original point geometry to assist on determining to which point geometry the row belongs to.

 .. index::